open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 Although it is generally not advised, sometimes there are strong language-specific reasons to do something different.
 In this way, the spec allows for some flexibility for each language to implement features as idiomatically as possible.
-For example, most languages have implemented `RecordException` (e.g. [Python](https://opentelemetry-python.readthedocs.io/en/latest/_modules/opentelemetry/sdk/trace.html#Span.record_exception)), while Go has implemented [`RecordError`](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/trace/span.go), which does the same thing.
+For example, most languages have implemented `RecordException` (for example, [Python](https://opentelemetry-python.readthedocs.io/en/latest/_modules/opentelemetry/sdk/trace.html#Span.record_exception)), while Go has implemented [`RecordError`](https://github.com/open-telemetry/opentelemetry-go/blob/main/sdk/trace/span.go), which does the same thing.

 You can view this [compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md) of the spec across all languages, but you’ll get the most updated info by checking the individual language repository.
-Now we have a place from which to begin figuring out how to handle errors in OTel, starting with how to report them:
+Now we can begin figuring out how to handle errors in OTel, starting with how to report them:
-* In spans
+* Spans
-* In logs
+* Logs

 ### Errors in spans